Large Consumer Interim Director Application

-The Railbelt utilities have joined together to form a Railbelt Reliability Council (RRC).
-The RRC provides a forum and structure for the six interconnected Railbelt utilities, along with six non-utility stakeholders, to work together to address Railbelt-wide regional electric system issues in order to ensure grid resilience and reduce long term costs.
+The RRC will provide a forum and structure for six interconnected Railbelt utilities, along with seven non-utility stakeholders, to work together to address Railbelt-wide regional electric system issues to ensure grid resilience and reduce long term costs.

 The Right Solution at the Right Time

 The RRC meets requirements established in a 2015 letter <view here> from the Regulatory Commission of Alaska (RCA) to the Alaska State Legislature indicating the need for reform on the Railbelt and requesting voluntary solutions from the utilities.
 As a culmination of months of discussions amongst the utilities, a Memorandum of Understanding (MOU) was signed by all utilities detailing the framework of the RRC.
 Non-utility stakeholders, including independent power producers, the RCA, consumer groups and others assisted in the MOU process.
 The MOU can be viewed <here>.

 The RRC will be governed by a mix of utility and non-utility stakeholders.
 In addition to the six utility seats, the Board will include six non-utility seats: